sohaamir/sohaamir.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 4
-cv_pdf: example_pdf.pdf
+cv_pdf: academic_cv.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: Current version of my academic CV (last updated 5/10/2023).
+A PDF is also available to view/download by clicking on the PDF icon 👉
 toc:
   sidebar: left
 ---